 More than this, Rosenborg put Norwegian club football on the map, beating Milan, Real Madrid, Porto and Borussia Dortmund in the group stages of the Champions League.
 No Scandinavian team has come to close to Rosenborg’s 11 participations.

 With its higher international profile, Trondheim staged the 2016 UEFA Super Cup at Rosenborg’s home of the Lerkendal, Norway’s second-largest football stadium.
 A near capacity 18,000 squeezed in to watch Real Madrid overcome Sevilla 3-2 thanks to a thundering run and strike from Dani Carvajal as the game edged towards penalties.

-Norwegian champions for the 24th time in 2016, Rosenborg have not always ruled supreme, not even in this former Viking capital.
+Norwegian champions for a record 25th time in 2017, Rosenborg have not always ruled supreme, not even in this former Viking capital.

 The first club to be formed here was Kvik, in 1900.
 ‘Trondheims Eldste Fotballklubb’ put the accent on the round-ball game early on, other sports such as bandy, boxing and skiing taking a back seat.